 - Contributing Writer, EcoParent Magazine

-- STEM non-fiction children’s picture book about trees.
+- Author, STEM non-fiction children’s picture book manuscripts about trees.

-- Several (fiction) picture books about trees, The Great Pacific Garbage Patch, conservation, recycling…
+- Author, several (fiction) picture books about trees, The Great Pacific Garbage Patch, conservation, recycling…

 - Revising upper middle grade novel